ankitk-y/assignment-devsecops/README.md

 > reasons sharply beats one that fixes everything mechanically.

 1. **Audit** the repo.
 Find what's wrong — security, reliability, cost.
 2. **Fix** what you can.
-Submit your changes as a branch/PR or a fork.
+Submit your changes as a fork.
+Do not raise PR or commit in the repo.
 Not everything is equally important; make your prioritisation visible.
 3. **Write it up** (keep it tight — a ranked table plus short reasoning is perfect; put it at `SUBMISSION.md`):